On 1 May 2026, the ground rules of lettings changed.

 Affordability maths, right to rent, credit, references — run in order, automatically, the moment an application lands.

-The numbers are code, not guesswork,and the decision is never the machine's: the pipeline stops at a gate and waits for your negotiator to approve it.
+The numbers are code, not guesswork,and the decision is never the machine's: the pipeline stops and waits for your negotiator to approve it.

 Keys never move before money and contracts.